iqunet/tutorials/_posts/2024-05-24-modbus-to-mqtt.md

 server software.

 The first step involves activating both the Modbus-TCP and the Modbus-RTU modules in the dashboard of the iQunet server.
-For this, click on the Config button
+For this, click the Config button
 <i style="margin: 0.2em; font-size: 0.7em" class="fa-solid fa-wrench"></i> in
-the menu bar, as shown in Figure 6:
+the menu bar, as shown in Figure 6.

 ![iQunet Enable Modbus in Dashboard]({{ site.baseurl }}/assets/images/iqunet-modbus-enable.svg)
 <figcaption>figure 6: Enable the Modbus-TCP master and the Modbus-RTU gateway.</figcaption>